18F/handbook/pages/hiring-staying-or-changing-jobs/gsa-details.md

 - If the opportunity does not have a PD, the Hiring Manager should create a list of duties, and will select “unclassified set of duties” on the Opportunity Network form.
 Employees at any GS level will be able to apply.
-- Talent can answer any questions about PDs.
+- [PeopleOps](mailto:TTS-PeopleOps@gsa.gov) can answer any questions about PDs.

 After the Opportunity Network form is submitted, GSA OHRM will review the information within 3 days.
 Once approved, the detail opportunity will be posted immediately.
-Email [Talent](mailto:jointts@gsa.gov) so they can share the announcement with TTS employees.
+Email [PeopleOps](mailto:TTS-PeopleOps@gsa.gov) so they can share the announcement with TTS employees.

-The Hiring Manager will receive applications as they are submitted via the Opportunity Network, and the announcement is posted until the Hiring Manager requests its removal.
+The hiring manager will receive applications as they are submitted via the Opportunity Network, and the announcement is posted until the hiring manager requests its removal.

 ### Selection